-My mind is now making connections between realities and their depictions.
+My mind is now making connections between realities and our depictions.
 The borders of the Warsaw ghetto constantly being adjusted.
-The secret mapping so crucial to the ZOB for their reality, their plans, their hopes.
-Conversely, the public mapping crucial to the nazis.
+The secret mapping so crucial to the ZOB, the Jewish Combat Organization, for their plans and hopes.
+Conversely, the public mapping crucial to the Nazis.
 Reality defines the map.
 The map defines reality.

-Your image of a revolutionary sends me a powerful disobedience message.
-But also the person in arms strikes me as being a child, forced to be too old for his age.
+Your image of a revolutionary sends me a powerful message of disobedience.
+The person in arms strikes me as a child, forced to act older than his age.
 A depiction of a singular heroic moment, filled with the purity of anger.
-Hope, the opposite of History.
+Hope, the opposite of history.
 What we wish for, connected to what we cannot escape.
 Both shape us more than we can imagine, disobedient or not.
 The powerless angel yet again.

-What would it take for me to be up in arms?
+What would it take for me to pick up a weapon?
 What if it were astonishingly little.
-We all know civilisation is a very thin layer for all of us, and we resent that, but imagine there were to be a call to arms right here right now.
-A Revolution.
+We all know civilisation is a very thin layer that conceals our aggressions., Perhaps we resent that.
+Imagine there were to be a call to arms.
+A revolution.
 You are required.
 I’d be ashamed if I were a coward; embarrassed if I were a fanatic.

-Are we the mountain that gets carved out piece by piece, dying the death of a thousand cuts, pieces from us scattered over the globe like a diaspora?
-Or are we instead each a single marble block cut from the mountain, true form slowly appearing, chipped away turning into a sculpture holding history, standing in front of next generations, looking towards hope?
+Are we the mountain that gets carved out piece by piece, dying the death of a thousand cuts, pieces scattered over the globe, a diaspora?
+Or are we instead each a single marble block cut from the mountain, true form slowly appearing, chipped away, turning into sculptures that look backward towards history, and forward towards hope?

-On a recent radio interview I got asked if I ever doubted any decisions I made, creative or otherwise.
-At least fifteen times every single day I’m filled with an unbearable doubt.
-Haunted to my very soul.
-And the tiny victory every time, an invisible, necessary, personal act of disobedience to my self.
+During a recent radio interview I was asked if I ever doubt my decisions, creative or otherwise.
+At least fifteen times a day I’m filled with unbearable uncertainty.
+Then a tiny victory, an invisible, necessary, personal act of disobedience against myself.